 Primary Raynaud syndrome is much more common then secondary Raynaud syndrome.
 Between 60% and 90% of cases of primary Raynaud syndrome occur in women aged 15 to 40.

-Anything that stimulates the sympathetic nervous system, particularly exposure to cold but also strong emotion, can cause arteries to constrict and thus trigger primary Raynaud syndrome.
+Anything that stimulates the sympathetic division of the autonomic nervous system Overview of the Autonomic Nervous System The autonomic nervous system regulates certain body processes, such as blood pressure and the rate of breathing.
+This system works automatically (autonomously), without a person’s conscious... read more , particularly exposure to cold but also strong emotion, can cause arteries to constrict and thus trigger primary Raynaud syndrome.

 Secondary Raynaud syndrome may be caused by

 Use of such drugs, which constrict blood vessels, can also make Raynaud syndrome worse.
 Some people with Raynaud syndrome also have other disorders that occur when arteries are prone to constrict.
-These disorders include migraine headaches, angina (chest pain that occur while at rest), and high blood pressure in the lungs (pulmonary hypertension).
+These disorders include migraines Migraines A migraine headache is typically a pulsating or throbbing pain that ranges from moderate to severe.
+It can affect one or both sides of the head.
+It is often worsened by physical activity, light... read more , variant angina Classification Angina is temporary chest pain or a sensation of pressure that occurs while the heart muscle is not receiving enough oxygen.
+A person with angina usually has discomfort or pressure beneath the... read more (chest pain that occurs while at rest), and high blood pressure in the lungs (pulmonary hypertension Pulmonary Hypertension ).
 The association of Raynaud syndrome with these disorders suggests that the cause of arterial constriction may be the same in all of them.

+Usually, doctors suspect Raynaud syndrome on the basis of symptoms and results of the physical examination.
 Often, no procedures are needed to make the diagnosis.
-If doctors suspect an artery is blocked, Doppler ultrasonography may be done before and after the person is exposed to cold.
+If doctors suspect an artery is blocked, Doppler ultrasonography Echocardiography and Other Ultrasound Procedures may be done before and after the person is exposed to cold.
 Doctors may also order blood tests to check for conditions that can cause Raynaud syndrome.

 People can control mild Raynaud syndrome by protecting their head, trunk, arms, and legs from cold.
 For those who experience symptoms when they get excited, mild sedatives or biofeedback may help.
-People who have the disorder must stop smoking because nicotine constricts blood vessels.
+People who have the disorder must stop smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
+Quitting smoking brings immediate health benefits that increase over time... read more because nicotine constricts blood vessels.

 For people with secondary Raynaud syndrome, doctors treat the disorder causing it.